News and Events

 Abstracts can be submitted online, and will be accepted until September 12, 2025

-NOSM University, Clinical Teaching Certificate
+NOSM University, Clinician Teacher Certificate

 NOSM University’s Continuing Education and Professional Development (CEPD) is excited to introduce the NOSM University Clinician Teacher Certificate, NOSM University’s first Micro-Credential!